Respirator: Issues with lack of regulation

+In the US, NIOSH noted that under standards predating the N95, 'Dust/Mist' rated respirators could not prevent the spread of TB.

 Regulation

 The choice and use of respirators in developed countries is regulated by national legislation.
 To ensure that employers choose respirators correctly, and perform high-quality respiratory protection programs, various guides and textbooks have been developed:

 For standard filter classes used in respirators, see Mechanical filter (respirator)#Filtration standards.